nberanger-tgam/TGAM-Endgame-Flow/README.md

-# TGAM workflow for Elastic Endgame agent install with Jamf
+# TGAM workflow for Endgame agent install with Jamf

-There following are set up in Jamf for this workflow:
+The are set up in Jamf for this workflow:

 ### **Policies:**
   1. Endgame 1 - Install Endgame (Triggered)